Praqma/Praqmatic-Automated-Changelog/README.md

 ### Notes on Liquid

-In order for liquid to produce locals for the template, you need to implement a `to_liquid` method.
+In order for liquid to produce locals for the template, we implemented a `to_liquid` method.
 This method should return a hash whose keys can be used as parameters in the template.

 Here is an example